-The following conditions must be met in order for a team's registration to be accepted:
+The following conditions must be met for a team's registration to be accepted:

-- Teams must be made up of 4 to 6 students, aged between 14 and 20 years old. - Teams must be made up of students attending a secondary school in Luxembourg on a full-time basis. - Each team must be supervised by an adult in the role of mentor. - The registration form must be submitted by November 5th 2021 at the latest.
+- Teams must be made up of 3 to 6 students, aged between 14 and 19 years old. - Teams must be made up of students attending a secondary school in Luxembourg on a full-time basis. - Each team must be supervised by an adult in the role of mentor. - Members of the team should have a working knowledge of English, to write reports and give oral presentations in English. - It is forbidden for a team to participate in the European CanSat Competition more than once, apart from the teacher/mentor and up to one student from any former team. - The registration form must be submitted by November 11th at the latest.